FolkSite/TweetThisModx/readme.md

 ##For Content & Social Marketers!

-A great way for content and social media marketers to get their work shared is to use a technique known as TweetThis.
+<span class="tweetthis">A great way for content and social media marketers to get their work shared is to use a technique known as TweetThis</span>.
 A Tweet link around a compelling, noteworthy or shareworthy block of copy text, that makes it easy for the user to Tweet it, sharing your fantastic content.

 What's great is that the functionality sits within your copy text layout, so it can be used frequently on a page without disrupting the layout.
 An example use might be on a title or quote.